WatershedArts/rWeb/ReadMe.md

 We have stripped the application down so that you can implement your own Kiosk.

+### What is the Catch?
+We haven't yet stopped Command-Q from quitting the application, so either use a keyboard with no command key, or disable the command key in OS X somehow.

 ### What is in the Application?

 There are 2 View Controllers.
 The Main Controller and the Saver Controller.